aximilli1212/peterhdd.github.io/_posts/2018-08-19-understanding-git-part1.md

 error: Your local changes to the following files would be overwritten by merge.
 ```

 is to execute `git reset --hard` and then `git pull origin master`, but note **git reset will override all your local changes**, so basically all your work will be gone, you can do `git reset --hard` when you just want the changes in the repository and don't want your local changes.
+Or instead of reset you can do `git checkout <file>` which will disregard local changes but before doing that make sure that file is not staged via `git reset HEAD <file>`, this command will remove that file from your staging area.

 -----